EXCCoin/exccd/txscript/stdaddr/README.md

 ### Address Use in the Staking System

-A distinguishing aspect of the staking system in Decred is that it imposes additional constraints on the types of addresses that can be used versus those for regular transactions.
+A distinguishing aspect of the staking system in Exchangecoin is that it imposes additional constraints on the types of addresses that can be used versus those for regular transactions.
 This is because scripts in the staking system are tightly controlled by consensus to only permit very specific scripts, unlike